 Creation is meant to be running this, as they ran the old version which was closed to new cardholders two years ago.
 It was due to launch in August but nothing has happened.

-Literally EVERYTHING you need to know about the British Airways American Express 2-4-1 voucher
+EVERYTHING you need to know about the BA American Express 2-4-1 voucher

 Finally, if you missed this article last month, newcomers should read my guide to ‘everything you ever wanted to know about the British Airways American Express 2-4-1 voucher’ which you can find here.